Tesla Energy: Solar Roof delays and price increase

 Musk introduced the Tesla Solar Roof, a solar shingle product in an August 2016 presentation.
 It was later revealed that the shingles were fake, which would become a major point of contention with skeptics of Tesla.

 In August 2017, limited production of tiles for the Solar Roof began at the company's Giga New York factory in Buffalo, New York.
-After testing on employees' roofs, Tesla announced in January 2018 that it would begin installing the product "within the next few months," but by July 2019, the company had only completed about a dozen roofs.
+After testing on employees' roofs, Tesla announced in January 2018 that it would begin installing the product "within the next few months", but by July 2019, the company had only completed about a dozen roofs.
 In October 2019 it was reported that Tesla was "still tinkering with the product three years after announcing the concept, having done trial installations with two different iterations so far."
 The second version turned out to be too expensive for Tesla to manufacture in volume.
 Tesla was only able to start producing the Solar Roof in volume in March 2020.

-On April 11, 2021, Tesla sent out a message to many customers who had pre-ordered their roofs (including customers who had signed contracts well over a year prior) informing them of a cost increase of about 30% for all projects, including some that already had an agreed-upon start date.
-Tesla said that it would "be prioritizing customers based on the order in which they accept their updated agreements," potentially adding time for customers who had waiting for months or a year for their new roof.
-The process of asking customers to pay a deposit, sign a contract for the estimated price, and later replacing the contract with an inflated price, violates roofing contract requirements in some states.
+On April 11, 2021, Tesla sent a message to many customers who had pre-ordered their roofs (including customers who had signed contracts well over a year prior) informing them of a cost increase of about 30% for all projects, including some that already had an agreed-upon start date.
+Tesla said that it would "be prioritizing customers based on the order in which they accept their updated agreements," potentially adding time for customers who had been waiting for months or a year for a new roof.

 On April 26, 2021, Elon Musk admitted that the company made "significant mistakes" in their solar roof tile project, including that they did not anticipate the trouble of "assessing the difficulty of certain roofs [as the] complexity of roofs varies".

 Facing a class-action lawsuit filed by Solar Roof customers, Tesla revealed that it planned to let some customers who had signed contracts before the April 2021 price changes revert to their original price.